Global Fukaya category I: Global Fukaya category

 \end{definition} An explicit construction of the colimit is given in Lemma \ref{lemma.colimit}.
-In principle the above definition could be very impractical since general objects in $sSet$ are difficult to deal with.
-While taking fibrant replacements for the Joyal model category structure could obfuscate all original geometry contained in the Fukaya category.
-Thankfully we have a couple of miracles coming from the underlying geometry to save us.
-The proofs of the following will be given in Section \ref{section.algebraic}. \begin{theorem} As defined $Fuk _{\infty} (P, \mathcal {D}) \in \mathcal {C}at _{\infty}$, i.e. is a quasi-category, moreover there is a natural (co)-Cartesian fibration whose (weak) equivalence class in the over category $sSet/X _{\bullet} $ is independent of the choice of $ \mathcal {D} $. \end{theorem}
+In principle the above definition could be very impractical since general objects in $sSet$ are difficult to deal with, while taking fibrant replacements for the Joyal model category structure could obfuscate all the original geometry contained in the Fukaya category.
+Thankfully none of this is necessary as we have a couple of miracles coming from the underlying geometry to save us.
+The upshot of these miracles is the following theorem, to be proved in Section \ref{section.algebraic}.